n0ur/CssConvertor/README.md

 CssConvertor.js
 ===============

-Flip CSS layouts in Javascript!
+CssConvertor.js flips CSS layouts (RTL-LTR), here's an [example](http://n0ur.github.com/CssConvertor.js/) of how it can be used.
+Enjoy!